coyotebush/permalinq/README.md

-Please see the [wiki](wiki) for more information about this project.
+Please see the project [wiki](../../wiki) for more information about this project.